 mogrify command accepts an input file that will be modified in place.

-You are highly encouraged to make back ups of any images you are resizing in case you aren’t happy with the results of the resize.
+Note: You are highly encouraged to make back ups of any images you are modifying in case you aren’t happy with the results.

 Here’s the “